GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

 How to understand the expectations of the function parameters
 ----------------------
-You can just use the fonction help(function name) to see all the documentation about your function.
+You can just use the fonction help() to see all the documentation about your package.
+Then, you have acces to all the functions documentation.

-    help("fit")
+    help(package="GradDesc")

 ----------------------